How Reliable are Bootstrap-based Heteroskedasticity Robust Tests?: Introduction

 Combining the just-described results with similar findings for the other sample sizes $n=20,30$ leads to the sobering conclusion that \emph{none} of the bootstrap-based tests considered is reliable for all sample sizes and for $\alpha =0.05$ as well as $\alpha =0.1$.
-That is, for every combination of test statistic and bootstrap method considered, there is a sample size $ n\in \{10,20,30\}$, a significance level $\alpha \in \{0.05,0.1\}$, a testing problem and a design matrix, such that the size of the corresponding bootstrap-based test either equals $1$ by our theoretical results, or exceeds $3\alpha $.
+That is, for every combination of test statistic and bootstrap method considered, there is a sample size $ n\in \{10,20,30\}$, a significance level $\alpha \in \{0.05,0.1\}$, a testing problem and a design matrix, such that the size of the corresponding bootstrap-based test equals $1$ by our theoretical results or is numerically found to exceed $3\alpha $.
 We must hence conclude that \emph{none }of the bootstrap-based tests considered is guaranteed to be immune to overrejection, and thus such tests are no reliable panacea for heteroskedasticity robust testing.

 If one considers a fixed $\alpha $, the situation is somewhat more encouraging.
 While there is no bootstrap-based test that is reliable for all sample sizes for the significance level $\alpha =0.1$, for $\alpha =0.05$ there are two bootstrap-based tests that are found not to break down in the above sense for any of the sample sizes considered in the numerical study.
 Both of these tests use a heteroskedasticity robust test statistic based on a HC3R covariance estimator, a wild bootstrap method based on the Mammen distribution, and impose the null restriction on the bootstrap data generating process.
 For more details see Section \ref{sec_Num}.
+It is interesting to note that these findings call into question the recommendation in \cite{DavidsFlach2008} to base the wild bootstrap on the Rademacher distribution.